Skip to main content

 The Role of Confidentiality

 Confidentiality is the bedrock of these protections.
-Any health or you provide to a wellness program must be kept private and separate from your employment records.
+Any health or genetic information you provide to a wellness program must be kept private and separate from your employment records.
 This information should be accessible only to the health professionals administering the program.

 It cannot be used by your managers to make decisions about job assignments, promotions, or other terms of your employment.
 This separation is critical; it allows you to share sensitive data for the purpose of improving your health without the risk of that same data being used against you in a professional context.